m4cX3/itelective3-web/README.md

 4. [Sub-systems](#sub-systems)

 ## Project Description
-> <p align="justify"> A patient monitoring system is an evaluative monitoring system used to monitor physiological signals.
-It calculates ECG, respiration, blood pressure and body temperature, among other things. </p>
+> <p align="justify"> A patient monitoring system is a set of systems and/or processes that enable medical professionals to monitor a patient's health.
+These systems are mostly used for remote patient monitoring and are also referred to as remote physiologic monitoring. </p>

 ## Purpose and Details
-> <p align="justify"> This project is primarily used for nursing students who will monitor
+> <p align="justify"> This project is primarily used for nursing students and nursing personnel to practice and to survey monitoring critical details like calculating ECG, respiration, blood pressure and body temperature.
+It will record and log each detail according to the names of the patient, and will update the record in real-time.
+Once recorded, all of the details will be stored onto the database and can be printed out through a table, and ready to be received by the patient. </p>

 ## Frameworks
 > <p align="justify"> The project is created using these frameworks: </p>